7. Double Curl Closure and the Wave Equation

-Chapter 6 established that the fundamental flow $\mathbf{F}$ must evolve by
+Chapter 6 established that source-free energy flow must reorganize by curl if

-curl if it is to preserve its divergence-free structure.
-That still leaves a
+it is to preserve its divergence-free structure.
+That identifies the admissible

 $$